-The Charlotte Museum Trust was registered as a trust on the 7th of May 2007, and in March 2011 the Trust achieved the National Museum Standards with an outstanding peer comment for our customer service.
+The Charlotte Museum Trust became a registered a trust on the 7th of May 2007, and opened its first premises in Surrey Crescent, Grey Lynn, Auckland in 2008.
+We are part of the Te Papa National Museum Standards programme.